 When I was still perfecting my biscotti recipe, I was working as a pastry chef at the famed Le Bec Fin, under the renowned, and irascible, Chef George Perrier – infamous for his kitchen tirades.
 One day at work, I was fooling around with my biscotti while I was supposed to be doing something else, and suddenly Chef Perrier appeared from around the corner.
 Panicked that I would be screamed at, I tried to gather up my dough and knocked a container of sugar all over my workspace, all over the dough.

-Once Chef walked away, I ended up baking my now-sugar-coated dough…Eureka!
+Once Chef walked away, I ended up baking my now-sugar-coated dough…boom!
 The sugar melted and crystalized into an amazing craggly texture.
 And I still make my biscotti the same way 20 years later.